 Tony has designed books and other projects for clients such as Thames and Hudson, Powerhouse, Steve Powers, the Pew Foundation, Deloitte and Federal Express.
 In 2005, he and Dan Murphy founded the experimental media project Megawords and were awarded the Pew Fellowship in the Arts in 2012.

-We’re perfecting a model for transforming cities and the lives of the people who live in them.
+We’ve developed a model for transforming cities and inspiring people who live in them.

 Identify innovations in cities.